The Cheapest Auto Insurance Companies in Dallas, Texas, in 2026

 • What’s the cheapest auto insurance company in Dallas?

 The cheapest auto insurance company in Dallas is State Farm.
-Its car insurance averages $66 per month, according to our research.
+Its rates start at $63 per month for a liability-only policy, according to our research.

 • What’s the best car insurance company in Dallas?